Making your application

 - skip removal

-- Public liability insurance cover of not less than £5,000,000 is in place.
-We will request evidence of this.
+- public liability insurance cover of no less than £5m is in place

-From 1 June 2019, the cost of the licence is £61.
-If the form is submitted with less than three days until it is intended to place the skip, there will be an additional charge of £10.
+The cost of the licence is £61.
+If the application is submitted with less than three days until it is intended to place the skip, there will be a surcharge of £10.
+Payment will be requested on receipt of the application unless your company has been approved for a monthly account.

 Alternatively, you can also apply by post.